EmbarkStudios/cargo-deny/docs/src/checks/licenses/cfg.md

 The license configuration generally applies to the entire crate graph, but this means that allowing any one license applies to all possible crates, even if only 1 crate actually uses that license.
 The `exceptions` field is meant to allow additional licenses only for particular crates, to make a clear distinction between licenses which you are fine with everywhere, versus ones which you want to be more selective about, and not have implicitly allowed in the future.

-#### The `exceptions.name` field

-The name of the crate that you are adding an exception for

-#### The `exceptions.version` field (optional)

-An optional version constraint specifying the range of crate versions you are excepting.
-Defaults to any version.
+This field uses [PackageSpecs](../cfg.md#package-specs) to select the crate the exception applies to.

 ### Additional exceptions configuration file